Find answers to frequently asked questions about financial aid at Saint Louis University.

 Private loans have fixed and variable rates based either on the prime interest rate or the three-month LIBOR (London Inter-Bank Offer Rate) and the credit scores of the applicants.

-You can use the National Student Loan Data System to review all the federal student loans you have taken out while an undergraduate and/or graduate student.
+You can review all the federal student loans you have taken out while an undergraduate and/or graduate student online.
 You will need your FSA ID to access this information.
 To obtain information regarding non-federal loans such as a private loan, contact your loan provider.

 Private loans are an option for financing your college education that are separate from the standard forms of lending from federal and state governments, such as the Federal Direct loans and PLUS loans.